benbalter/jekyll-auth/readme.md

 [Jekyll](http://github.com/mojombo/jekyll) and [GitHub Pages](http://pages.github.com) are awesome, right?
 Static site, lightning fast, everything versioned in Git.
 What else could you ask for?

 But what if you only want to share that site with a select number of people?
 Before, you were SOL.
-Now, simply host the site on a free, [Heroku](http://heroku.com) Dyno, and whenever someone tries to access it, it will oauth them against GitHub, and make sure they're a member of your Organization.
+Now, simply host the site on a free, [Heroku](http://heroku.com) Dyno, and whenever someone tries to access it, it will Oauth them against GitHub, and make sure they're a member of your Organization.
 Pretty cool, huh?

 ## Requirements

 1. A GitHub account (one per user)
 2. A GitHub Organization (of which members will have access to the Jekyll site)
 3. A GitHub Application (You can always [register one](https://github.com/settings/applications/new) for free)
-4. A heroku account
+4. A Heroku account

 ## Getting Started